AndyClifton/accessibility/README.md

 This repository contains all of the files required to build and test the accessibility.sty file. **It is not intended to be used directly in LaTeX.**

 ## Installing `accessibility` on your latex system

+Please note that `accessibility` should be considered experimental / a proof of concept, and is not suitable for production use.

+### Want to keep trying?
 If all you want is to use `accessibility` on one of your documents, then this is not the repository you are looking for.

 You are strongly recommended to obtain the `accessibility` package [through CTAN](https://ctan.org/pkg/accessibility).
 That distribution has all of the files that you might require to install accessibility on your system.
 I suggest installation using an appropriate package manager.